Joel A Sutherland

 As a grownup, Joel’s first novel Frozen Blood, was nominated for the Bram Stoker Award in 2008.
 His short fiction has appeared in numerous anthologies and magazines, including Blood Lite II & III and Cemetery Dance magazine, alongside the likes of Stephen King and Neil Gaiman.
 He is also the founder of the DarkLit Fest, a literary event that has welcomed Guests of Honour Kelley Armstrong and Joy Fielding, and is a two-time juror for the Canadian Children’s Book Centre’s John Spray Mystery Award.

-Joel is a librarian with a special interest in children’s services, and holds a Masters in Library and Information Studies from Aberystwyth University in Wales.
+Aside from his many writing pursuits, Joel is a librarian with a special interest in children’s services, and holds a Masters in Library and Information Studies from Aberystwyth University in Wales.
 He supervises a group of teen library volunteers and is involved with children’s programs such as the TD Summer Reading Club and Battle of the Books, among others.
 His greatest professional satisfaction is getting the right kid’s books into the right kid’s hands.
 It could be that Joel’s appearance as "The Barbarian Librarian" on the Canadian edition of the hit television show Wipeout helped in this mission.
 But by making it all the way to the third round, he at least proved that “librarians can be just as tough and crazy as anyone else.”

 Joel lives in southeastern Ontario with his family.